Website owners have always been concerned about the security of their websites.

 - Personalized support.
 Since selling SSL Certificates is our main activity, we ensure you with our 24/7/365 available customer service, which is always ready to receive your requests and solve any SSL Certificate problems.

 - Unlimited usage.
-You can use any type of paid SSL Certificates with any type of hosting services in any area without restrictions.
+You can use any type of paid SSL Certificates with any type of hosting service in any area without restrictions.

 - Trust Seal.
 Paid SSL Certificates allow you to display a trust seal on all pages of your website, or on your secure checkout page.
 In this way, you can assure your customers that their personal information and credit card details are secure, and they can fully trust your website.

 - Care about customers.
 An SSL Certificate, tells your customers indirectly that you care about them, and you invest in their information security and comfort.
-Fraudsters can easily use free certificates for malicious purposes, but being a website owner willing to pay for an SSL Certificate is a guarantee to the customers that you and your business are trustworthy.
+Fraudsters can easily use free certificates for malicious purposes, but being a website owner willing to pay for a Business or an Extended Validation SSL Certificate is a guarantee to the customers that you and the company are trustworthy.